14 Proven Dental Referral Program Ideas

 Strategy #2: Have a Dedicated Referral System

-The only way to know if your dental referral system is bearing fruit is to track your results.
+The only way to know if your dental referral system bears fruit is to track your results.
 We’ve found that one of the most effective ways to do that is to put somebody in charge of your referral program.
 That person should be responsible for:

 It’s important to have someone running your program.
 If you don’t, you won’t know if your ideas for attracting new dental patients are working.
 Patient referrals can fluctuate and the best way to get a handle on them is to track them meticulously.
 Armed with data, you'll be able to account for referrals as part of your overall dental marketing strategy.